Things To Know About Travel Insurance

 If I become injured or ill while traveling, can I be transported to the nearest hospital of my choice?

 If my trip is delayed, can extra expenses like hotel stays, meals and taxi fares be reimbursed?

 If my luggage is lost or stolen, can I be reimbursed?

 What if my luggage doesn't arrive when I do?
 Can I be reimbursed for essential personal items to help me enjoy my trip?

-BUT WAIT.
-THERE IS MORE!
-I have updated this blog in Oct 2019 to add another company who did an independent review of various insurance options.
+2019 UPDATE!
+I updated this blog in Oct 2019 to add a company who did an independent review of various insurance options.
 They also go into what is insurance, what certain terms mean and also why you should purchase insurance.
 It is another great resource when it comes to deciding about travel insurance.

 2020 UPDATE!
 My blog post has been very popular and I was contacted by Money.com because they liked it too!
-They thought their article on the Best Travel Credit Cards for 2020 would be interesting to my readers.
-I enjoyed reading it and I was happy to see that I own one of the cards on their list.
+They thought their article on the Best Travel Credit Cards would be interesting to my readers.
+I enjoyed reading it and I was happy to see that I own one of the cards on their list in 2020.
+Their list has changed in 2021 so my card is no longer on their list.
+No matter!
+I love my Delta Platinum American Express card and will keep on using it.
 Keep in mind that you still need to ask the questions that I offered above to see if any of these cards has enough insurance coverage for your trips!
 Their article only focuses on the travel benefits you receive from each card.

-In conclusion, I offer travel insurance/protection to all my clients because you can never plan for an emergency.
+I always offer travel insurance/protection to all my clients because you can never plan for an emergency.